KalpeshNivilkar/HTML-portfolio/README.md

 # HTML-portfolio
-In this project i just added some HTML pages .
+In this project i just added some HTML pages  and show my skills in simple HTML language.